iem-projects/pd-acre/ds/acre_ds.rst

 -----

-- Will be enhanced with OSC functionality, where registered parameter are also send and received over OSC to symchronize Pd Patches in different Pd instances. (already done in some projects but interface is not stable enough to released now.)
+- Will be enhanced with OSC functionality, where registered parameter are also send and received over OSC to synchronize Pd Patches in different Pd instances. (already done in some projects but interface is not stable enough to released now.)

 - This module is quite stable and used since several years in different projects

+- It will make me happy, of some native English speaker will edit this documentation  and englishfy it.

 (c) GPL, algorythmics, IEM, winfried ritsch